ludei/webview-plus-ios/README.md

 #### Manual installation  ####

-Refer to the hook located at ios/hooks/install.js for the steps needed to know what needs to be done to install the Webview+ automatically.
+Refer to the hook located at ios/hooks/install.js for the steps needed to install the Webview+ manually.

 ### About the author ###